Followers

 invaluable to the new committee

-Franklin initiated secret correspondence with Spain, via Don Gabriel de Bourbon, a member of the Spanish royal family and an associate of Franklin.
-Franklin gave not so subtle reference to advantages to Spain, an American alliance might yield.
+Franklin initiated secret correspondence with Spain through Don Gabriel de Bourbon, a member of the Spanish royal family and an associate of Franklin.
+He subtly hinted at the advantages that an American alliance might yield for Spain.

 Don Gabriel de Bourbon